DariusF1/MSc-Final-Project/README.md

 # MSc-Project-Crime-Forecasting

 A collection of Python code I applied in my MSc Final Project for EDA, forecasting, clustering and ensemble methods.
-Part of the EDA included some beautiful Folium package mapping which will be uploaded when the best way of displaying it in Jupyter is discovered.
+Part of the EDA included some beautiful Folium package mapping which will be uploaded when the best means of displaying it in Jupyter is found.

 Abstract